-Annual grant funding is received from Sport Ireland via the GAA, and the GPA is responsible for ensuring that such government funding is made available to GAA inter County players as instructed.
-The accompanying agreement provides for conditions of eligibility for players to participate in the abovementioned schemes, and how much spending should be allocated to the eligible players under the Sport Ireland Inter County Player Support Schemes 2017-2019.
+Annual grant funding is received from Sport Ireland via the GAA, LGFA and CA, and the GPA is responsible for ensuring that such government funding is made available to inter County players as instructed.
+The accompanying agreement provides for conditions of eligibility for players to participate in the above-mentioned scheme, and how much spending should be allocated to the eligible players under the Sport Ireland Inter County Player Support Schemes 2021.
 The GPA does not receive any separate payment for the provision of this administration.
 The scheme operates by way of refund of expenses in accordance with the provisions set out in the agreement.
 Government grant income is recognised on an accruals basis relating to the specific Championship year the grant relates to.
-The scheme was extended by one year for 2020.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021